johnpapa/react-book-repo/redux/add-redux-to-react.md

 ```

 ### Redux

 Ok, so we understand the basic idea.
-Applying this to Redux is about using a method called `connect` that helps us create a container components.
+Applying this to Redux is about using a method called `connect` that helps us create container components.
 Let's have a look what that looks like in code:

 ```js
 const ListContainer = connect(